richardmscott/striped-content-media-block/readme.md

 This project was bootstrapped with [Create Guten Block](https://github.com/ahmadawais/create-guten-block).

-Below you will find some information on how to run scripts.
+## Please note

+This is tightly integrated into themes that I am working on so this won't 'just work' on your site as there will be styling information missing for now.

+## How to run scripts

 >You can find the most recent version of this guide [here](https://github.com/ahmadawais/create-guten-block).